nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ![a spectrogram of an audio clip](/images/fat/mean_teacher.png)

 *An overview of the mean teacher approach to SSL.
-A student model learns on a combination of a labeled dataset, and the predictions made by an exponential moving average of its history (the teacher model)*
+A student model learns on a combination of a labeled dataset, and the predictions made by an exponential moving average of its history (the teacher model) ([source](https://github.com/CuriousAI/mean-teacher))*

 ### What is it?

+In semi-supervised mean teacher:

+- We keep two copies of our model - a *student* model, and a *teacher* model
+- Every *K* iterations (usually every epoch), we update our teacher model's weights as an exponentially moving average (EMA) of the student model's weights
+- The student model is trained as usual on the labeled data, but in addition:
+- We predict labels of our unlabeled data (plus random augmentation) using the teacher model.
+We then our student model for making different predictions on these same images (but with different random augmentation) to those predictions made by the teacher model.

 ### Implementation